zaphyr-org/documentation/repositories/2.x/utils.md

 #### allFiles

-Returns all files in a given directory including all files in subdirectories.
+Returns all files in a given directory, including all files in subdirectories.

 ```php
 Zaphyr\Utils\File::allFiles(__DIR__); // SplFileInfo[]